auth0/docs/articles/quickstart/native/react-native/00-login.md

 In this section, you will install the React Native Auth0 module.

 ::: note
-Please refer to the [official documentation](https://facebook.github.io/react-native/) for additional details on React Native.
+Please refer to the <a href="https://facebook.github.io/react-native/" target="_blank">official documentation</a> for additional details on React Native.
 :::

 ### Yarn